- Tender offers

 What happens if you don’t accept a tender offer?

 You don’t have to participate in a tender offer.
-If you’d rather keep your shares, simply don’t do anything.
+If you’d rather keep your shares, no action is needed.

 How are tender offers taxed for employees?

 If you want to optimize your tax withholding strategy, lowering your adjusted gross income by maxing out your 401(k) and increasing charitable donations may help.
-You should also consult with a tax professional before participating.
+You should also consult with a tax professional before participating in a secondary transaction.

-DISCLOSURE: This post contains general information only and eShares, Inc. dba Carta, Inc. (“Carta”) is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
-This post is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
+DISCLOSURE: This communication is on behalf of eShares, Inc. dba Carta, Inc. ("Carta").
+This communication is for informational purposes only, and contains general information only.
+Carta is not, by means of this communication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
+This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
-This post is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
+This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Carta does not assume any liability for reliance on the information provided herein.
 This post contains links to articles or other information that may be contained on third-party websites.
 The inclusion of any hyperlink is not and does not imply any endorsement, approval, investigation, or verification by Carta, and Carta does not endorse or accept responsibility for the content, or the use, of such third-party websites.
-Carta assumes no liability for any inaccuracies, errors or omissions in or from any data or other information provided on such third-party websites. ©2024 eShares Inc., d/b/a Carta Inc. ("Carta").
-All rights reserved.
+Carta assumes no liability for any inaccuracies, errors or omissions in or from any data or other information provided on such third-party websites. © 2025 eShares, Inc. dba Carta, Inc. All rights reserved.
 Reproduction prohibited.